eliatra/opensearch-k8s-operator/docs/designs/crd.md

 Cluster admins can update custom resources independently of the cluster itself.
 Once a custom resource is installed, users can create and access its objects using kubectl, just as they do for built-in resources like Pods.

 The CustomResourceDefinition API resource allows you to define custom resources.
 Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.
 Every resource is build from `KGV` that stands for Group Version Resource and this is what drives the Kubernetes API Server structure.
-The `OpensearchCLuster` CRD is representing an Opensearch cluster.
+The `OpensearchCLuster` CRD is representing an OpenSearch cluster.

 Our CRD is Defined by kind: `OpenSearchCluster`,group: `opensearch.eliatra.io` and version `v1`.